 The effect of government spending is igniting a political debate in Washington.
 Certain economists are in favor of having government spending increases in order to push economic growth.
 This is what is known as Keynsian stimulus spending – when the private sector won’t spend, the government can step in and pick up the slack.
 Politicians on the left will point to the effect decreasing government spending has had on GDP growth; politicians on the right will point out that government spending is roughly 24% of GDP, the highest since the Truman administration.

 Implications for home builders

-Overall increases in business activity and consumption is starting to drive more business for home builders, like Lennar (LEN), KB Homes (KBH), Toll Brothers (TOL), Meritage (MTH) and NVR.
+Overall increases in business activity and the consumption is starting to drive more business for home builders, like Lennar (LEN), KB Homes (KBH), Toll Brothers (TOL), Meritage (MTH) and NVR.
 Housing starts have been so low for so long that there is some real pent-up demand that will become unleashed as the economy improves.
 The secular story for home builders is optimistic – household formation numbers will be a real wind at their backs.

 Home building can become a real virtuous circle for the economy, and explains why the recovery has been tepid so far.
 Historically, home builders were the first to recover after a recession – construction and home building usually led the economy out of a recession.
-This time around, that didn’t happen because of shadow inventory, which meant that economic growth was more tepid during this recovery.
+This time around, that didn’t happen because of the shadow inventory, which meant that economic growth was more tepid during this recovery.
 That appears to be changing.